Vluuks/AndroidPractice/Week1/Lab/README.md

 ### Classes
 Java is a programming language that makes use of classes.
 A class is similar to a `struct` in C, but instead of just holding data, they can hold code that can be run as well.
 The data inside a Java class are commonly called *properties*, whereas the code that can be executed inside the class is called a *method*.
 Below is a very simple example of a Java class, which depicts a student with just three properties, and one method.

-        class Student {

-            // Properties of the class
-            public String name;
-            public String program;
-            public int studentNumber;

-            // Method of the class
-            public void printInfo() {
-                System.out.println("This student is called " + name);
-                System.out.println("they are studying " + program);
-                System.out.println("and their student number is " + studentNumber);
-            }
-        }

-As you can see this class does not just hold data (like the name, program and student number), it contains runnable code as well, in the form of the method `printInfo()`.
+As you can see in the editor on the right, this class does not just hold data (like the name, program and student number), it contains runnable code as well, in the form of the method `printInfo()`.
 When called, this method will print information about the student to the console.

 ➡️ *Exercise 1:* *In the editor on the right, find the `Student.java` file and add another property to the class, right below the `studentNumber` property.
 You don't need to alter the `printInfo()` method yet.*